Night Mail: In other media

 The first concert performance of Britten's score took place on 7 November 1997 at the Conway Hall in London.
 The score was first published in 2002.
 It imagines the real sounds of the train and incorporates these imaginary sounds into the score.
 At over fifteen minutes, it is one of Britten's most elaborate film scores.

 Night Mail was the basis for a song of the same name by British band Public Service Broadcasting for their 2013 album Inform-Educate-Entertain.

 On 14 May 2014, the film was one of those chosen for commemoration in a set of Royal Mail stamps depicting notable GPO Film Unit films.

 The opening stanza of the poem was sampled heavily by electronic musician Aphex Twin, under his AFX moniker, in the song Nightmail 1, officially released by Warp in July 2017 as part of the orphans digital EP.

-The copyright on the film expired after 50 years, but some sources assert that the W.H.
-Auden poem remains protected by copyright as a written piece.
+The copyright on the film expired after 50 years.